temirov/ctx/ISSUES.md

 - [x] [CT-101] Implement the technical tasks delivered by CT-100.
 Consider integration tests with real data and ensure that the documentation for the 3rd party dependncies is pulled, processed and saved indeed
     - Implemented `ctx doc discover` with Go/npm/Python detectors, registry clients, Markdown writers, configuration support, clipboard integration, and fresh CLI/runner/unit/integration tests that verify real-world flows through mocked GitHub/npm/PyPI servers.

+- [ ] [CT-102] Extract documentation from a web page.
+Only one flavor is allowed: a provided path and a depth.
+The depth by default is 1 which means all links on a page will be retrieved.
+We consider the initial URL as the first page and we then add relevant links on the page to the extracted documentation, sanitize them and stitch together.
+Use https://developers.google.com/identity/sign-in/web/sign-in as an example.

 ## Improvements (200–299)

 - [x] [CT-02] add subcommands --copy-only, and add an abbreviated version of it, --co, which doesnt print the output of the command to STDOUT and only copies it to clipboard